DCAN-Labs/abcd-hcp-pipeline/README.md

 and applications are explained in detail at http://bids.neuroimaging.io/

 positional arguments:
-  bids_dir              path to the input bids dataset root directory.
+  bids_dir              Path to the input BIDS dataset root directory.
 Read
-                        more about bids format in the link in the description.
-                        It is recommended to use the dcan bids gui or dcm2bids to convert from participant dicoms to bids. output_dir            path to the output directory for all intermediate and output files from the pipeline, also path in which logs are stored.
+                        more about the BIDS standard in the link in the description.
+It is recommended to use Dcm2Bids to convert from participant dicoms into BIDS format. output_dir            Path to the output directory for all intermediate and output files from the pipeline, which is also where logs are stored.

 optional arguments:
   -h, --help            show this help message and exit --version, -v         show program's version number and exit --participant-label ID [ID ...]
-                        optional list of participant ids to run.
-Default is all ids found under the bids input directory.
-A participant label does not include "sub-" --freesurfer-license LICENSE_FILE
+                        Optional list of participant IDs to run.
+Default is all IDs found under the BIDS input directory.
+The participant label does not include the "sub-" prefix --freesurfer-license LICENSE_FILE
-                        if using docker or singularity, you will need to acquire and provide your own freesurfer license.
-The license can be acquired by filling out this form: https://surfer.nmr.mgh.harvard.edu/registration.html --all-sessions        collapses all sessions into one when running a subject.
+                        If using docker or singularity, you will need to acquire and provide your own FreeSurfer license.
+The license can be acquired by filling out this form: https://surfer.nmr.mgh.harvard.edu/registration.html --all-sessions        Collapses all sessions into one when running a subject.
-  --ncpus NCPUS         number of cores to use for concurrent processing and
+  --ncpus NCPUS         Number of cores to use for concurrent processing and
                         algorithmic speedups.
 Warning: causes ANTs and
                         FreeSurfer to produce non-deterministic results.
-  --stage STAGE         begin from a given stage, continuing through.
+  --stage STAGE         Begin from a given stage, continuing through.
 Options:
                         PreFreeSurfer, FreeSurfer, PostFreeSurfer, FMRIVolume,
                         FMRISurface, DCANBOLDProcessing, ExecutiveSummary,
                         CustomClean
   --bandstop LOWER UPPER
-                        parameters for motion regressor band-stop filter.
-It is recommended for the boundaries to match the inter- quartile range for participant group respiratory rate (bpm), or to match bids physio data directly [3].
+                        Parameters for motion regressor band-stop filter.
+It is recommended for the boundaries to match the inter- quartile range for participant group respiratory rate (breaths per minute), or to match bids physio data directly [3].
 These parameters are highly recommended for data acquired with a frequency of approx. 1 Hz or more (TR<=1.0).
-Default is no filter
+Default is no filter.

-special pipeline options:
+Special pipeline options:
-  options which pertain to an alternative pipeline or an extra stage which is not inferred from the bids data.
+  Options which pertain to an alternative pipeline or an extra stage which is not inferred from the BIDS data.

-  --custom-clean JSON   runs dcan cleaning script after the pipeline
+  --custom-clean JSON   Runs DCAN cleaning script after the pipeline
                         completessuccessfully to delete pipeline outputs based
-                        on the file structure specified in the custom-clean json.
+                        on the file structure specified in the custom-clean JSON.
+Required for the custom clean stage.
-  --abcd-task           runs abcd task data through task fmri analysis, adding
+  --abcd-task           Runs ABCD task data through task fMRI analysis, adding
                         this stage to the end.
 Warning: Not written for general use: a general task analysis module will be included in a future release.
   --study-template HEAD BRAIN
-                        template head and brain images for intermediate nonlinear registration, effective where population
+                        Template head and brain images for intermediate nonlinear registration and masking, effective where
-                        differs greatly from average adult, e.g. in elderly populations with large ventricles.
+                        population differs greatly from average adult, e.g. in elderly populations with large ventricles.
-  --ignore {func,dwi}   ignore a modality in processing.
+  --ignore {func,dwi}   Ignore a modality in processing.
 Option can be
                         repeated.

-runtime options:
+Runtime options:
-  special changes to runtime behaviors.
+  Special changes to runtime behaviors.
 Debugging features.

-  --check-outputs-only  checks for the existence of outputs for each stage
+  --check-outputs-only  Checks for the existence of outputs for each stage
                         then exit.
 Useful for debugging.
   --print-commands-only
-                        print run commands for each stage to shell then exit.
+                        Print run commands for each stage to shell then exit.
   --ignore-expected-outputs
-                        continues pipeline even if some expected outputs are missing.
+                        Continues pipeline even if some expected outputs are missing.

 References
 ----------
-[1] dcan-pipelines (for now, please cite [3] in use of this software) [2] Glasser, MF. et al. The minimal preprocessing pipelines for the Human Connectome Project.
+[1] abcd-hcp-pipeline (for now, please cite [3] in use of this software) [2] Glasser, MF. et al. The minimal preprocessing pipelines for the Human Connectome Project.
 Neuroimage.
 2013 Oct 15;80:105-24.
 10.1016/j.neuroimage.2013.04.127